 ii.
 Has the qualifications and/or experience which the Authority requires for the registration as a provider of services in the particular class applied for;

 iii.
-Has sufficient technical resources or third party support and is in a position to comply with and observe any innovative technology authorisation rules, guidelines and regulations applicable to him.
+Has sufficient technical resources or third-party support and is in a position to comply with and observe any innovative technology authorization rules, guidelines, and regulations applicable to him.

 The Virtual Financial Assets Act (VFAA)